jawilk/balancer-exchange-python/README.md

 # balancer-exchange-python
-Python wrapper for balancer.exchange, for pools see https://pools.balancer.exchange/#/
+Python wrapper for balancer.exchange, for pools see https://pools.balancer.exchange/#/.
+Depends on web3 and graphql, infura key is needed.

 ## Examples
 ```python